pagopa/gitops/azure-devops/README.md

 ## Custom provider

-Actually we use a custom azuredevops terraform provider to manage:
+Actually we use a custom azuredevops terraform provider until these pr will be relaesed:

 1. npm service endpoints [#microsoft/terraform-provider-azuredevops/335](https://github.com/microsoft/terraform-provider-azuredevops/pull/335)